Date Protein Bar Recipe (Soft & Fudgy)

 - Use almond butter or cashew butter instead of peanut butter

-- Add cocoa powder into the dough for extra chocolate flavor
+- Add cocoa powder to the dough for an even richer chocolate flavour

-- Use chopped roasted hazelnuts or peanuts for more crunch
+- Stir in chopped roasted hazelnuts or peanuts for extra crunch

-- Use more oat flour instead of protein powder if preferred
+- Use extra oat flour instead of protein powder if preferred

-- Add cinnamon or espresso powder for a twist
+- Add cinnamon or espresso powder for a subtle twist

 Preparation Tips